-If you’re like us, you love checking out the latest bright hair colors but aren’t always so sure if blorange or watermelon or rainbow hair is right for you.
-We totally get that.
-To help you figure out if you should go bright and bold, we chatted with Georgette Padilla, hair stylist over at the Union Salon in Pasadena, California.
-With the mantra ‘let’s make you beautiful,’ we are sure you are going to be wowed by some of Padilla’s work.
-Read on to get inspired as you learn more about the latest of bright hair colors for 2017.
+If you’re like us, you love checking out the latest bright hair colors, but aren’t always so sure if blorange, watermelon or even rainbow hair is right for you.
+To help you figure out if you should go bright and bold, we chatted with Georgette Padilla, hair stylist over at the Union Salon in Pasadena, CA. With the mantra ‘let’s make you beautiful,’ we are sure you are going to be wowed by some of Padilla’s work.
+Read on to get inspired as you learn more about the latest of bright hair colors for this year.

 Bright Hair Colors: Interview with Georgette Padilla

 All Things Hair: What do you predict will be some of the big color trends of 2017?